-28 Temperature test, transport and storage information
+25 Temperature test, transport and storage information

 ReSound hearing aids are subjected to various tests in temperature and damp heating cycling between -13 °F and 158 °F according to internal and industry standards.

-During transport or storage, the temperature should not exceed the limit values of -4 $^{\circ}$ F to 140 $^{\circ}$ F and relative humidity of 90% RH, non-condensing (for limited time).
+During transport or storage, the temperature should not exceed the limit values of -4 °F and 140 °F and relative humidity of 90% RH, non-condensing (for limited time).
 The air pressure between 500 and 1100 hPa is appropriate.